jacegu/nervion/README.md

 (or even with warnings if the `stall_warnings` parameter is set to `true`.
 Keep this in mind when querying the hash.

-The callbacks will receive only one parameter: the hash with the symbolized keys resultant of the JSON parsing.
+The callback receives only one parameter: the hash with the symbolized keys resultant of the JSON parsing.
 You get to choose what to do with the hash:
 [mash](https://github.com/intridea/hashie) it before working with it or even wrap it in some object that specializes on querying the information that is